miladrahimi/phpcontainer/README.md

 $notifier = $container->get(NotifierInterface::class);
 ```

 Well, let's check what will the container do!
-The container is supposed to create an instance of Notifier, its constructor has some arguments, it's ok!
-The first argument is MailInterface, it is bound to MailTrap so the container will inject an instance of MailTrap, the second argument is SMS class, it's not bound to any implementation but it's insatiable so the container pass an instance of itself, the last argument is a primitive variable and has a default value so the container passes the same default value.
+The container is supposed to create an instance of Notifier.
+The Notifier constructor has some arguments, it's ok!
+The first argument is MailInterface and it is already bound to MailTrap so the container will inject an instance of MailTrap.
+The second argument is SMS class, it's not bound to any implementation but it's insatiable so the container instantiates and passes an instance of it.
+The last argument is a primitive variable and has a default value so the container passes the same default value.

 Constructor auto-injection is also available for implicit bindings.